wackywendell/lostinmyterminal/index.md

 ---
 layout: title
-title: Welcome
+title: About
 permalink: /
 ---

-# Welcome

-Like many in the software community, I routinely come across simple things that I either frequently forget how to do or that even with a bit of searching take a while to compose a full answer.
-This blog exists to help me remember these in the future, and hopefully to help any others lost in their own terminals searching for similar answers.

 ## About Me

-I am a software engineer in Cambridge, MA (next to Boston), currently working at [datadog](https://datadoghq.com/).
+I am a software engineer in Cambridge, MA (next to Boston), currently working at [Datadog](https://datadoghq.com/).
 I work primarily on the metrics query system, a distributed system for aggregating large amounts of data at high volume and low latency.

 Before that, I was a computational physicist at Yale University, studying a range of systems in the fields of biophysics and granular materials via computational models.